 Companion planting is simply the practice of planting two or more plants together to the benefit of both plants.

-Much of what the gardening community knows about companion planting has been learned by trial and error over many generations.
+Much of what the gardening community knows about vegetable garden companion planting has been learned by trial and error over many generations.

 Companion planting isn’t limited to just vegetables either, herbs and many flowers can be used as companion plants for the vegetables.